Lycos-Novation/PyEngine4-Docs/Informations/introduction.rst

 PyEngine was created by LavaPower.

 PyEngine relies on PyGame to work.
-It was made to be used in 2D games of all types: Platformer, Pong, Casse bricks...
+It was made to be used in 2D games of all types: Platformer, Pong, breakout games...

 You can find tutorials, examples and documentation of the different classes.